-- 1. THAT in the first instance, monitoring of discharges from Bishop's cleanfill on Ahu Ahu Road in the 2018-2019 year continues at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent 5877-2 in June 2019, as set out in condition 11 of the consent, not be exercised, on the grounds that the conditions on the consent are adequate to deal with any actual or potential effects arising from the activity.
+- 1. THAT in the first instance, monitoring of discharges from Bishop's cleanfill on Ahu Ahu Road in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.